 What Are Some Problems That Could Occur?

 There's a very good chance the apples won't even be edible.
-Many apple trees are pollinated by crabapples, which are usually small and inedible.
-Also, while it might be edible, that doesn't mean it will taste great.
-The chances of getting a truly tasty apple are very small.
+Many apple trees are pollinated by crabapples, which are usually small and inedible or, well, just not very tasty.
+The chances of getting a truly delicious apple are very small.

 Seeds from your dwarf apple tree will often produce full-sized trees.
 Many of these dwarf trees sold are created by grafting the variety onto a dwarfing rootstock.
 The variety itself may have the full-size genes, so that is what will come out when crossed.